 - The sales and demand of the firm has increased.

 - Workers in other firms are getting a higher pay.

 - The productivity of the members has increased.

 When firms don’t satisfy trade union wants or refuse to agree to their terms, the members of a trade union can organize industrial disputes.
 Here are some:

 - Overtime ban: workers refuse to work more than their normal hours.

 - Go-slow: workers deliberately slow down production, so the firm’s sales and profits go down.

 - Strike: workers refuse to work and may also protest or picket outside their workplace to stop deliveries and prevent other non-union members from entering.
 They don’t receive any wages during this time.
 This will halt all production of the firm.

 Advantages to workers:

-- Workers benefit from collective bargaining power in order to establish better terms of labour
+- Workers benefit from collective bargaining power by being able to establish better terms of labour.